zhaoxlpku/HKU-DASC7606-A2/README.md

 # HKU-DASC7606-A2
 HKU DASC-7606 Assignment 2 NLP: In-context Learning with Large Language Models

+**For questions and discussion**,
+- We encourage you to use [GitHub Issues](https://github.com/zhaoxlpku/HKU-DASC7606-A2/issues) of this repository.
+- Or if you prefer online doc: [Discussion doc](https://connecthkuhk-my.sharepoint.com/:w:/g/personal/xlzhao22_connect_hku_hk/ERVExMpV__FAglno7dhtD4kBEqZcj7ycWDBXMf-7j8LsaA?e=QMoJww).

 This codebase is only for HKU DASC 7606 (2023-2024) course.
 Please don't upload your answers or this codebase to any public platforms (e.g., GitHub) before permitted.
 All rights reserved.